 Science History Institute and Pittsburgh Conference to Present Pittcon Heritage Award to Fasha Mahjoor

 The Science History Institute is pleased to announce that noted architect Fasha Mahjoor will receive the 21st annual Pittcon Heritage Award.
 Presented jointly with the Pittsburgh Conference on Analytical Chemistry and Applied Spectroscopy (Pittcon) since 2002, this award recognizes individuals in the instrumentation and laboratory supply industries who, through their entrepreneurship and innovations, have provided scientists and technologists with the tools needed for discovery.
-The award will be presented at the 73rd annual Pittcon Conference and Expo being held in Atlanta March 5–9, 2022.
+The award will be presented on March 19, 2023, during the Pittcon Conference and Expo to be held in Philadelphia.

 “We are eager to honor Fasha Mahjoor for his unique place in the history of the instrumentation and laboratory supplies community, and we look forward to beginning work on the many issues of logistics and publicity that underpin the Pittcon Heritage Award as the premier award in the industry,” said Institute president and CEO David Cole.

 In addition to receiving the Pittcon Heritage Award, Mahjoor will also be added to the Pittcon Hall of Fame, joining other pioneers such as Bill Hewlett, David Packard, Arnold Beckman, Richard Perkin, Charles Elmer, James Waters, and Sigurd and Russell Varian.

 Pittcon is the largest and most inclusive conference and exposition on laboratory science and instrumentation in the world.
 Pittcon 2023 will include a combination of activities including an exposition, technical program, short courses, and learning labs, all featuring instrument manufacturers from the life sciences, analytical chemistry, and other scientific fields.
 More information is available at pittcon.org.